Sumatra Medium – Aceh Gayo

 Espresso: 9 gr. single shot/18-19 gr. double shot

-All our coffees are specialty Coffee Grade one, hand- and batch-roasted carefully in a drum roaster to ensure the optimum flavors and aromas are captured for a perfect taste and consistent quality.
+All our coffees are specialty Coffee Grade 1, hand- and batch-roasted carefully in a drum roaster to ensure the optimum flavors and aromas are captured for a perfect taste and consistent quality.

 Exports of coffee from the Indonesia began in the 1700s and was controlled by the Duch East India Company Indonesia.
 In the beginning it was sold for high prices, it was first in the 1800 century the price slowly went down.
 Today the Indonesia is the fourth largest coffee exporting marked.
 The coffee producing islands in Indonesia are Sumatra, Java, Sulawesi, Flores, Bali and West Papua.
 The Papua New Guinea is not a part of Indonesia.